huangtingway/coil-gun-car-V3/README.md

 # coil gun car V3
 A remote control car with coil gun which can control out of sight.
-## feature
+## detail
 - control out of sight with FPV system
-- coil gun power by 400V ZVS module
+- coil gun powered by 400V ZVS module
-- mid-distance control
+- mid-distance control by nrf24l01
 - both buletooth and hardware remote controler are available
 - vision detect by YOLOV8
+- car powered by 18650 battery * 7 cell
+## picture